puppetlabs/puppetlabs-reboot/README.md

 * pending_computer_rename: The computer needs to be renamed.
 * pending_dsc_reboot: DSC has requested a reboot.
 * pending_ccm_reboot: CCM has requested a reboot.
+* pending_domain_join: System has joined domain and is pending a reboot.

 ## Reference